-The Metropolitan Opera presents the return of its popular free outdoor series of summer events.
-For the fourth consecutive year, the Met will present operatic recitals in parks in all five boroughs, as well as a ten-day festival of encore screenings from the Met's popular HD transmissions in Lincoln Center Plaza.
+The Metropolitan Opera announced the return of its popular free outdoor series of summer events.
+For the third consecutive year, the Met will present operatic recitals in parks in all five boroughs, as well as a ten-day festival of encore screenings from the Met's popular HD transmissions in Lincoln Center Plaza.

-The popular Summer HD Festival returns for a fourth year, featuring ten consecutive nights of free encore screenings from the Met's Peabody and Emmy Award-winning Live in HD series.
-This year's festival will run August 25 – September 3; titles and starting times for the screenings will be announced closer to the festival date.
+The popular Summer HD Festival returns for a third year, featuring ten consecutive nights of free encore screenings from the Met's Peabody and Emmy Award-winning Live in HD series.
+This year's festival will run August 27 - September 5; titles and starting times for the screenings will be announced closer to the festival date.
 No tickets are required for the festival.
 More than 3100 seats will be available each night, plus space for overflow crowds of more than 4000 on the plaza.